who am i?

 5. A relic of high school newspaper and my wonderful journalism teacher, Mr. Tyler.
 I had also been an editor for STYLUS, Maryland's literary arts and photography magazine my freshman year.

 6. This had started out as a fun thing with my roommate, but we both discovered we were really good at predictions.
-It became a nightly tradition to come back and talk about the progress of our trades for the day (much to the chagrin of our friends).
+It became a nightly tradition to come back to the apartment and talk about the progress of our trades for the day (much to the chagrin of our friends).

 Washington, DC